-PAL conducted a Phase IA sensitivity assessment and literature search for the Hamilton Grange National Memorial project area in the borough of Manhattan, New York, New York.
+PAL conducted a Phase IA sensitivity assessment/literature search and Phase IB field investigation for the Hamilton Grange National Memorial project area in the borough of Manhattan, New York, New York.
 Hamilton Grange (ca. 1802) was built as a country retreat for Alexander Hamilton, first Secretary of the United States Treasury.
 The property currently is under the stewardship of the National Park Service, which is proposing its relocation from a highly urban setting at 287 Convent Avenue to a more appropriate, non-congested setting in St. Nicholas Park on 141st Street and St. Nicholas Avenue.
 Background research conducted for both impact areas concluded that the project area contained low prehistoric archaeological sensitivity and moderate historic archaeological sensitivity.
 Possible historic period resources identified within the project area include a mill house associated with Hamilton's tenure at the house, an outbuilding depicted on an 1885 map of the Hamilton Heights district, and a pathway incorporated as part of the original landscape design for the park.
-Phase IB field investigation recommendations are provided for both impact areas.